Do I retain full rights on my photographs?

 How do I know my project was successfully submitted?

-You will see a confirmation message just after completing the payment, and receive a confirmation email at the email address you signed up with.
-You will also see a confirmation message in your PHmuseum “My Feed” section and in the copy of your submission featured in PHmuseum profile.
+You will see a confirmation message just after completing the payment, and receive a confirmation email at the email address associated to your PHmuseum account.
+You will also see a copy of your submission in the GRANT SUBMISSIONS section of your PHmuseum profile.

 Where can I download the invoice for my submission?